xdcrawley/GroupFinalProject/README.md

 o	A chart comparing predicted vs. actual efficiency o	Buttons: [Enter Route Data], [View Efficiency Report]
 Summary: QuickRoute AI is a smart, data-driven assistant that helps drivers choose eco-friendly routes and improve driving habits.
 By using AI to predict and classify route efficiency, it aims to reduce fuel costs and promote sustainable transportation choices.

+My contributions would be everything so far.
+I chose the field, topic and everything else since I haven't heard from my partner in this project.
+So I am the one who finalized the product idea, wrote a clear problem statement, identified how AI will address it. and sketched the initial product concept or system overview as you can see above.